 Strong Front Door

 The front door is very important in feng shui as this is how the house receives its chi or energy nourishment.
 Feng shui-wise, people, start looking right away at the feng shui direction of the house to see if it fits one of the lucky feng shui directions for the family members.
-While this is always a good idea, do not forget to look at all the elements of a strong feng shui front door—its size and proportion in relation to the rest of the house as well as the pathway that leads to it.
-Sometimes you can change a bad feng shui pathway with easy landscaping and sometimes you can't be mindful of it.
+While this is always a good idea, do not forget to look at all the elements of a strong feng shui front door.
+The door's size and proportion in relation to the rest of the house and the pathway leading to it.
+Sometimes you can change a lousy feng shui pathway with easy landscaping and sometimes you can't be mindful of it.

 Unless you plan to renovate the house and change the positioning of the back door, it is wise to avoid a house with direct doors alignment.
 The same feng shui principle, but to a lesser degree, applies to all doors in the house.
 As a feng shui rule of thumb, no direct door alignment is good as it creates a strong rush of Chi and thus a loss of good energy.

 How well the house can maintain and nourish good energy is much determined by what is happening in the main entryway:

 - What do you see as soon as you come into the house?